01 December 2013

 That’s why presence is sacred.

-The taho vendor who livens morning.
+The taho vendor who brightens mornings.

 The guard who goes beyond checking bags.